kactus-io/kactus/README.md

 [![Travis Build Status](https://travis-ci.com/kactus-io/kactus.svg?token=bruh3Kp8xZqr5CQ5et3q&branch=master)](https://travis-ci.com/kactus-io/kactus)

-Kactus is an tool to bring proper version control _(as in git)_ to designers _(only sketch users for now, but we need to start somewhere, right?)_.
+Kactus is a tool to bring proper version control _(as in git)_ to designers _(only sketch users for now, but we need to start somewhere, right?)_.

 This new tool is on the next level:
 - it’s bringing the entire git flow to sketch: branches, pull requests, team collaboration (you can work on the same file and automatically merge the changes), etc